raynicho/ExpresswayScenarioInterface/README.md

 ## Use

-(Zip)

-1. Download the zip file from /exec
+1. Download the files from /exec and /baseFiles.

-2. Unzip the files to a folder on your system
+2. Move the files to a folder on your system.

-3. Install MSVC 2015
+3. Install MSVC 2015.

 4. Run the application.
-Load in the *base.scn*
+Load the *base.scn* file into the system.

 5. Make changes.
 Save the new *.scn* file.

-6. Load into Minisim or ISAT
+6. Load into Minisim or ISAT.

 ## Example